top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/2_2_2_camera_calibration.md

   <img src="calibrate_extrinsics1.jpg" style='width: 90%'/>
 </div>

+Note the difference between the two types of rectification:

+1. In `bgr_rectified` the rectified frame coordinates are chosen so that the frame is filled entirely.
+Note the image is stretched - the April tags are not square.
+This is the rectification used in the lane localization pipeline.
+It doesn't matter that the image is stretched, because the homography learned will account for that deformation.

+2. In `rectified_full_ratio_auto` the image is not stretched.
+The camera matrix is preserved.
+This means that the aspect ratio is the same.
+In particular note the April tags are square.
+If you do something with April tags, you need this rectification.

 ## Camera validation by simulation {#camera-calib-jan18-simulation}

 You can run the following command to make sure that the camera calibration is reasonable: